 Remember your washing rules

 When you get water for washing, check it with your wrist to ensure it is warm.
 Have the patient check it too!
 Basins are no soap zones.
 Whatever we wash, we rinse; whatever we rinse, we dry.
 Don’t get the bed wet.
 Warm lotion before applying and wipe off the excess.
 Rinse, dry and store your basin when done.
+These are all general washing rules that must be used for every bathing skill.

 The care plan will instruct you to give the patient a brief backrub.
 This is not a massage.
 You are not a massage therapist; you are not trying to relieve pain or release myofascial rigidity.
 There is no “deep-tissue” anything going on here.
 This is a simple backrub to stimulate circulation and make the patient feel good.
 A simple backrub can make a world of difference in a patient’s life!